warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 		- [x] I feel I’m almost there
 	- [x] Satisfying conclusion
 		- [x] I feel there’s a lot to be done before I’m there
+	- [ ] Fill in the blanks left by editing
 	- [ ] Add images to break up the monotony
 		- [ ] Find good places for images
 		- [ ] Find fitting images